Leverkusen Slay Bremen To Return To Bundesliga Summit - UrduPoint

 Leverkusen Slay Bremen To Return To Bundesliga Summit

-After Harry Kane scored the only goal in Bayern Munich's 1-0 victory over Cologne on Friday, Xabi Alonso's men started the match in second place but won comfortably and will end the weekend two clear atop the table.
+Xabi Alonso's men started the match in second place after Harry Kane scored in Bayern Munich's 1-0 victory over Cologne on Friday, but won comfortably and will end the weekend two points clear atop the table.

-The win continues Leverkusen's stunning run this season, with Alonso's side having won 17 and drawn one of their 18 fixtures in all competitions.
+Leverkusen have won 17 and drawn one of their 18 fixtures in all competitions this season.

+"We are in a great dynamic," Leverkusen midfielder Granit Xhaka told Sky Germany.

+"We're playing well and everything is going in the right direction at the moment.

+"We've a team that listens, that pushes itself to the limit, and that's the only way to win."

-Leverkusen's high-energy attack forced Bremen midfielder Olivier Deman into conceding an early own goal, the Belgian scuffing a pass into his own net.
+Leverkusen were gifted the opener as Bremen midfielder Olivier Deman scored a bizarre early own goal, with the Belgian miscontrolling a cross and the ball bobbling into the far corner.

-Frimpong added a second just before half-time, blasting into the top corner to give Leverkusen a comfortable lead.
+Frimpong added a second just before half-time, blasting into the top corner.

-Bremen's Marvin Ducksch, fresh off making his Germany debut, looked to have cut the lead by scoring on the counter in the second-half, but the goal was chalked off by VAR as offside.
+Bremen's Marvin Ducksch, fresh off making his Germany debut, looked to have cut the lead by scoring on the counter in the second half, but the goal was chalked off by VAR for offside.

 Grimaldo sealed the result with a third with 15 minutes remaining for his fourth goal in his past three league matches.